 ELIGIBILITY

-This Campaign is open to individual legal residents in Nigeria.
+This Campaign is open all existing and new customers of the Bank with a valid Sterling debit card, access to the OneBank app and/or access to the Bank’s USSD code services.
 All entrants must be 18 years of age or older.
-Employees of Sterling Bank Plc or its affiliates, and their immediate family members (parents, children, siblings, and their respective spouses) are ineligible to enter and win.
+Employees of Sterling Bank Ltd or its affiliates, and their immediate family members (parents, children, siblings, and their respective spouses) are ineligible to enter and win.
+The campaign is intended for individual customers only.
+Corporate accounts and other legal entities are not eligible.

 ENTRY AND CLOSING DATES:

 The Confam Jara Rewards will run for 3 months, starting in May 2024 and ending in July 2024.

+The Bank reserves the right to extend, shorten, modify, or cancel the Campaign Period at any time, at its sole discretion.

 HOW TO ENTER

-There are three avenues for participation in this campaign: through OneBank, USSD or a Sterling debit card.
+There are three avenues for participation in this campaign: transacting through the OneBank app, USSD or a Sterling debit card.
 To qualify for the rewards, participants must engage in a minimum of 8 transactions per week.

+Customers with the most transactions weekly and at the end of the campaign will be rewarded.

+A week for the purpose of this campaign is defined as 00:00 hours on Monday to 23:59 hours on Sunday.

 Please note:

 ATM withdrawals not included (Only POS and Web cards, minimum 1,000)